Burial or cremation: what’s the best option?

 When considering a burial or cremation for yourself or a loved one, you may find it difficult to settle on a decision – especially if a loved one has not asked for a specific type of service in their will.

-In our Cost of Dying Report, we found that 73% of all funerals in the UK are cremations – the most popular choice for individuals and families.
-This is closely followed by burials at 27% and direct cremations at 27%.
+In our Cost of Dying Report, we found that 73% of all funerals in the UK are cremations – including direct cremations, which make up 20%.
+Whereas 27% of funerals are burials.

 While over half of the country are opting for a cremation over a more traditional burial service, are cremations the best option for you and your family?
 Keep reading this guide to learn the differences between a traditional burial and cremation, including the average cost, environmental impacts and religious beliefs.